-With this inaugural post, I’d like to introduce the concept behind this upcoming series of blog posts by yours truly, called Off the Beaten Path.
-Here at the Chicago Film Scene, I bet you’ve noticed a growing number of review based podcasts (by the time this is posted we should have two separate shows recorded, if not posted).
-While they certainly are fun to take part in, there are so many things out there that could be reviewed that we could create thousands of podcasts and still only be scratching the surface.
-So to fill the time between recording podcasts and working on new films with you all, I thought I’d start reviewing film with the written word for you fellow Chicago Film Scene members.
+With this inaugural post, I’d like to introduce the concept behind this blog series called Off the Beaten Path.
+If you follow the Chicago Film Scene, I bet you’ve noticed a growing number of review based podcasts.
+While they certainly are fun to take part in, there are so many things out there that could be reviewed.
+We could create thousands of podcasts and still only scratch the surface.
+So to fill the time between recording podcasts and working on new films, I thought I’d start reviewing film with the written word for all of you.

 “In other words, exploitation presented as the perfect encapsulation of a pubescent nerd’s fever dream.”